 CLL is caused by abnormal, uncontrolled growth of immune cells called B-cells.
-Usually there are no obvious symptoms and the disease is detected only during a routine blood test.
+Usually, there are no obvious symptoms and the disease is detected only during a routine blood test.
 In the United States, about 15,000 new cases of the disease are diagnosed each year.

-Because there is a familial basis to the disease it tends to run in families

-, a role for genetics in CLL has long been suspected.
+Because there is a familial basis to the disease, a role for genetics in CLL has long been suspected.
 First-degree relatives of patients have a seven-fold increased risk for the disease.
 But so far, no clear contenders for the “CLL gene” have been found.
-This suggested to researchers that instead of there being one or two genes with large effects to be found, there might instead be multiple genetic risk factors for CLL, each contributing a small amount to the risk.By studying about 1,500 British people with CLL and about 3,000 controls, Di Bernardo et al
+This suggested to researchers that instead of there being one or two genes with large effects to be found, there might instead be multiple genetic risk factors for CLL, each contributing a small amount to the risk.

 For about 54 percent of people of European ancestry who have three or fewer “risky” copies out of a possible 12 (two copies each for six SNPs), there is no significant difference in the risk of developing CLL.
-Having six risky copies ups a person’s odds about 3.8 times over those with none, and the 2.1% of that population who are unlucky enough to have seven risky copies have approximately eight-fold increased odds of developing CLL.
+Having six risky copies ups a person’s odds about 3.8 times over those with none, and the 2.1 percent of that population who are unlucky enough to have seven risky copies have approximately eight-fold increased odds of developing CLL.